 Colours, fabrics and prints

-A full year ahead of the launch of each collection, Donna is already deciding on colours, fabrics, prints and stripes.
+A full season or even year ahead of the launch of each collection, Donna is already deciding on colours, fabrics, prints and stripes.
 This creative process involves multiple moving parts that all have to work together to form a cohesive collection.
 Donna starts with the development of a range of hand drawn and digital concepts for new prints and patterns—from geometric to organic, neutral palettes to full colour.

 The top 6 or 7 designs are digitally mocked up on a garment to help the team visualize the finished product.
 Once the prints have been chosen, we then decide on colours and which new fabrics we want to feature.
 We order lab dips and strike-offs, which are samples used to approve new fabric colours and prints.
 In the end, we land on 3 or 4 colour stories, which are like mini collections each based on their own colour palette and which work together to form the overall seasonal collection.

 After we have ordered our custom fabrics for sampling, Donna starts designing each garment in the collection.
 Her inspiration comes from a variety of places—from traveling abroad, to design details she has seen in a store or on a person's outfit.
 Sometimes it comes to her when she first wakes up in the morning, so she keeps a notepad on her bedside table and quickly sketches out her vision before she forgets.
 Donna’s focus is combining design elements in a unique way that offers versatility, longevity and comfort; a mission that is distinctly Miik.